tooheavy/exceptions4c/wiki/integration.md

+---
+layout: wiki
-#summary Integrating exceptions4c into external libraries
+title: Integrating exceptions4c into external libraries
+---

-= Integration =
+# Integration

 Whether you are developing a standalone application, or an external library that provides services to independent programs, you can integrate `exceptions4c` in your code very easily.